The Bottom Line

 - Long single trips – you’re planning a trip longer than 30 days.

-- Multiple trips – you tend to take many trips of two to four weeks in length in one year.
+- Multiple trips – you intend to take many trips of two to four weeks in length in one year.

 Travel Medical Insurance